-As for corn, I recommend fresh corn, but canned corn works too.
-I don’t recommend frozen corn due to excessive moisture content.
+Tip for Busy Cooks: When it comes to purchasing corn for these fritters, we recommend fresh corn, but canned corn works too.
+We don’t recommend frozen corn since it has excessive moisture that will make the batter watery.

 It’s so easy to make corn fritters with fresh sweet corn.
 Everything comes together in one bowl and then pan-fried to golden crisp perfection!